angelrye/token-screener/README.md

 ## Logging
 The script uses a custom logging format to provide detailed information about the scanning process, including the start time, end time, total number of symbols, and progress through the tokens being scanned.

+## NOTES
+Currently, Bybit is the only working broker.
+Will continue to add more in the future.